Tornado outbreak of April 19–22, 2011: April 19–20

 A severe weather event developed across the Midwest and southern Great Plains on April 19 as a dynamic low pressure system tracked across the area.
 Thunderstorms began in the late afternoon and early evening with large hail and several tornadoes.
 Significant damage was reported near Bowling Green, Missouri and Girard, Illinois as a result of an EF3 tornado.
 The individual storm cells later merged into a very large squall line.
 Overnight, the squall line tracked eastward with widespread wind damage and many embedded tornadoes across several states.
 A few tornadoes were as strong as EF2, but most were brief and weak.

 April 22

+On April 21, 8:00 PM CDT (01:00 UTC), the Storm Prediction Center issued two slight risk areas of severe thunderstorm activity across one region in west-central Texas to southwest Oklahoma, and another over the latter's northeastern corner, eastern Kansas, west-central Missouri and northwestern Arkansas for the following day.
+A large area of cyclonic flow interacted with two short-wave trough over the Pacific Northwest.
+Strong perturbation traveled from eastern Washington and Oregon towards Idaho.
+A leading, southern trough was forecasted to move eastward across the central Rocky Mountains, eastern Wyoming and the Nebraska Panhandle.